manu-07-ela/LAPR2_ISEP/docs/SprintD/US17/US17_ ImportClinicalTests.md

 ### 1.1.
 User Story Description

-*As a laboratory coordinator, I want to have an overview of all the tests performed by Many Labs and analyse the overall performance of the company*
+*As a laboratory coordinator, I want to import clinical tests from a CSV file.*

 ### 1.2.
 Customer Specifications and Clarifications